-Only United States History and Geography (54) preserves the famous quotation (ascribed here to William Prescott) of the Battle of Bunker Hill: "Don't fire until you see the whites of their eyes!"
-Unfinished Nation (112) and United States History (98) mention Bunker Hill, but not the quotation.
+Only United States: History and Geography preserves the famous quotation (ascribed here to William Prescott) of the Battle of Bunker Hill: "Don't fire until you see the whites of their eyes!"
+The Unfinished Nation and United States History mention Bunker Hill, but not the quotation.
 America's History and American History don't mention Bunker Hill at all.
-No textbook fully explains what is implied by those words-that half-trained civilians did not turn and flee as a line of the British army, among the world's most formidable troops, approached them with a steady tramp.
-No textbook properly explains that the Patriot soldiers' courage and self-control as they fought were vital for our nation's independence-for if they could not win the battle, they fought quite hard enough to make the British troops throughout the remainder of the war.
-United States History (98) and United States History and Geography (54) come close to telling the story properly, but even their treatment does not precisely articulate how difficult was the Patriot task.
+No textbook fully explains what is implied by those words-that halftrained civilians did not turn and flee as a line of the British army, among the world's most formidable troops, approached them with a steady tramp.
+No textbook properly explains that the Patriot soldiers' courage and self-control as they fought were vital for our nation's independencefor if they could not win the battle, they fought quite hard enough to make the British victory Pyrrhic, ensuring that the Siege of Boston continued, and inhibiting the confidence of British troops throughout the remainder of the war.
+United States History and United States: History and Geography come close to telling the story properly, but even their treatment does not precisely articulate how difficult was the Patriot task.
 That no textbook spells out these lessons is a sad and noteworthy absence.

-Most astonishing, perhaps, is the disappearance of Benedict Arnold's actual treason-the attempt to seize Washington and deliver up the key Patriot stronghold of West Point to the British.
+Most astonishing, perhaps, is the disappearance of Benedict Arnold's actual treason-the attempt to seize George Washington and deliver up the key Patriot stronghold of West Point to the British.
 Three textbooks do not mention Arnold's treason at all.
-America's History mentions his treason, but not what it was (181).
-Only Unfinished Nation describes Arnold's actual treason (114-15).
+America's History mentions his treason, but not what it was.
+Only The Unfinished Nation describes Arnold's actual treason.
 America's textbooks used to teach of Arnold's treason not least to make clear to our children how abhorrent was treason to the United States-so abhorrent that Benedict Arnold was a synonym for traitor.
 Our current textbooks have no interest in teaching that lesson.

-Most largely, the textbooks fail to underscore properly how wonderfully and inspirationally revolutionary was the American Revolution.
+Most largely, the textbooks fail to underscore properly how wonderful and inspirational the American Revolution was.
 Only United States History presents our Revolution properly:

 By eighteenth-century standards, the American Revolution was very radical.
 For the first time, overseas colonies of a European empire had escaped control of their mother country to create a republican union-something long dismissed as a dangerous fantasy.
 By defying the conventional wisdom of their time, the Patriots began an enormous experiment aimed at creating a more open and equal society. ...
-Over the next three centuries, the Patriots' principles inspired revolutions around the world (103, 105).
+Over the next three centuries, the Patriots' principles inspired revolutions around the world.

-No other textbook articulates this most important truth.
+None of the other textbooks articulates this most important truth.

-The textbooks do preserve some of the incidents that used to be taught to teach moral lessons but without teaching the lessons.
-The incidents without the lessons are vestigial fossils of the old history that taught the story of how Americans created their republic not least to teach their descendants the character needed to preserve the republic.
-A history of the American Revolution cannot entirely be a story of how Americans won their independence because ordinary men, militia and volunteers, displayed the fighting virtues-courage, intelligence, self-control, hard labor, endurance.
+The textbooks do preserve some of the incidents that used to be taught to teach moral lessons-but without teaching the lessons.
+The incidents without the lessons are vestigial fossils of the old history that taught the story of how Americans created their republic, not least to teach their descendants the character needed to preserve the republic.
+A history of the American Revolution cannot entirely be a story of how Americans won their independence because ordinary men, militia, and volunteers displayed the fighting virtues-courage, intelligence, self-control, hard labor, and endurance.
 But these textbooks only seem fitfully aware that history might serve to teach such lessons at all.